chersbobers/noodles/readme.md

 # Noodles 🍜

-A fast and simple MPR (Makedeb Package Repository) helper written in Go.
-Inspired by yay but for MPR instead of AUR.
+A quick 'n' simple mpr helper for the best

 ## Quick Install